Contrast-Security-OSS/docs/content/glossary/Glossary.md

 ## Policy File

-A **policy file** contains all the **rulepacks** to use in the **engine** along with some configuration information.
+A policy file contains all the **rulepacks** to use in the **engine** along with some configuration information.

 ---

 ## Preflight

 Preflight is a message sent to the Contrast UI by agents in **Assess** mode.
-The Contrast UI responds with a message indicating which traces should be sent to Contrast UI.
-This is an optimization step to prevent the Contrast UI from having to process duplicate traces.
+The **Contrast UI** responds with a message indicating which **traces** the agent should send to the UI.
+This is an optimization step to prevent the UI from processing duplicate traces.

 ---

 ## Probe

-An **attack event** that looks like an attack, but didn't touch any vulnerable code in the protected application, is displayed in the Contrast UI as a Probe event.
+An **attack event** that looks like an attack, but didn't touch any vulnerable code in the protected application, is displayed in the **Contrast UI** as a Probe event.

 ---